kgoettler/ursamajor-clover/README.md

 ![Screenshot of the theme](screenshot.png)

+This theme also features custom colored OS icons, based on the Ursa Major colorscheme.

 ## Installation

 1. Mount the EFI partition where Clover is installed.
 For me, it's /dev/sdb1:

 ```bash